 Medicaid Waiver Payments to Caregivers

 If you were paid by Medicaid Waivers to provide this care in the last three years, and you included the money you received as income on your tax return, you can file amended tax returns to get a refund.
 Amended returns can be filed for the past 3 tax years.
-For more information, visit: https://www.irs.gov/Individuals/Certain-Medicaid-Waiver-Payments-May-Be-Excludable-From-Income
+The IRS has a Q&A section for more information on which Medicaid Waiver payments may be excluded from income.

 Deductions are amounts of money you subtract from your total income before you figure out how much tax you owe.
 Some deductions apply only to federal income tax.
 Some deductions apply only to Iowa state income tax.
 Some deductions can be taken on both federal and Iowa state income tax returns.